canada-ca/canada-ca.github.io/_drafts/2017-08-26-get-institutions-top-tasks.markdown

 * Download a publication
 * View frequently asked questions

-These aren't things that people actually want to do, even though they might be something that they do to support a task.
+These aren't things that people actually think about doing, even though they might be something that they do to support a task.

 "Tasks" could just as easily be called "goals" - the term isn't important.
 The important thing is that it be a realistic depiction of what people are actually trying to do, and written at a level that's useful in managing content.

 The nice thing about tasks is that it forces you to think in terms of what the visitor wants to get done.

-It shifts the focus from the organization (who might want to publish something), to the visitor (who needs to learn something, access a service, or apply for something).
+This doesn't mean that we're creating new policies or services, but we're shifting the focus from how the organization thinks about their service (what we're doing and how we're doing it) to how the visitor consumes it (ensuring they can actually apply, understand the guidance to comply or make safe or healthy decisions, which in turn contribute to policy outcomes and change for Canadians).

 That doesn't guarantee success of course.
 But it puts you in the right position to manage content in a way that focuses on the people who use it.